Has the ‘Swedish model’ failed or succeeded?

 The above chart alone basically invalidates the entire interventionist ‘Western approach’ to the coronavirus pandemic.
 For this very reason, those who have promoted this unscientific approach cannot show the big-picture mortality data.
 Instead, they compare Sweden only to its two neighbors, Norway and Finland, which have the lowest covid mortality among all Western non-island countries.

-For this misdirection to work, they must conceal the fact that Norway and Finland had even softer measures than Sweden during most of the pandemic, and they must also conceal the true reason behind the outlier status of Norway and Finland: early border controls, opposed by the WHO and most Western ‘health experts’, for political reasons, until it was too late.
+For this misdirection to work, they must conceal the fact that Norway and Finland had even softer measures than Sweden during most of the pandemic, and they must also conceal the true reasons behind the outlier status of Norway and Finland:

 The fact that there are hardly any beneficial intermediate stages between the rather relaxed Swedish model and the extreme (but apparently effective) Chinese model very likely has to do with the dominant mode of transmission of Sars-CoV-2: aerosols.
 Aerosol transmission explains why face masks, “social distancing”, “soft lockdowns”, and most other measures failed to have an effect.

 Finally, if one considers Swedish all-cause mortality from 1990 to 2021, one can see that the impact of the coronavirus pandemic was rather limited and reached about 10% of the normal annual mortality (see chart below).
 The median age of Swedish deaths was about 85 years, and as in many other Western countries, about 50% of deaths occurred in nursing homes.